Module punycode

 toASCII

-Convert a Unicode string representing a domain name to a string containing only ASCII characters.
-Only the non-ASCII character strings that represent the part of the domain name will be converted.
+Converts a Unicode string representing a domain name to a string containing only ASCII characters.
+Only non-ASCII strings representing portions of domain names are converted.
 In other words, if you call a string that has been converted to ASCII, there is no problem.

 Call parameters: